 SHOPPING: A real lifeline for us throughout lockdown, all our village shops are open, well stocked, and looking forward to seeing you, but there are a few changes to be aware of:

-EATING OUT: Most of our cafes and restaurants are open again and some may offer takeaway meals.
+DRINKING AND EATING OUT: Most of our cafes, pubs and restaurants are open again and some may offer takeaway meals.
 Customers should wear a face covering or mask while entering, exiting and moving around a premise, but this can be removed once seated at a table.
-As with shops, physical distancing measures will be in place and card or contactless payments are preferred.
+As with shops, please observe all physical distancing measures that are in place and note that card or contactless payments are preferred.
 Please also note that some restaurants require you to book ahead.
 Track and Trace contact details will also be asked for.

 PUBLIC TOILETS: not all public toilets (and showers) and Chemical Toilet disposal points are open this year so please plan ahead!

 FERRIES: the Corran Ferry is running to its normal timetable and has guidance in place to support social distancing and hygiene measures.
 Caledonian MacBrayne ferries to Mull are operating at reduced capacity to allow social distancing measures.
 Please check out the CalMac website for full details.

 TENTS, MOTOR HOMES & WILD CAMPING: The West Highland Peninsulas is a popular place for camping and camper vans and while this is now permitted, we would encourage you to read the following guidance from Highland Council.

 OUT & ABOUT: the beautiful and unspoilt landscapes, the wildlife, the dark skies, the coast and waters, the people and communities and the crofting way of life are many of the things that we all treasure about the West Highland Peninsulas.
 Please help us to keep it a special place to live and visit by always following the Scottish Outdoor Access Code.